 This was such a lesson for me; as an adult, we might want to our kids to do what we deem is appropriate action or the sensible thing to do.
 But if we want kids to have fun we should just let them be and mean it.

 When I left them to their own devices that is when they really got creative.
 A pizza was being made and a piece of thermocol was being grated as cheese on top of it.
 Ingenious isn’t it?
 They even made a pretend oven under the table where they were cooking their pizza.
 At other ends a cake was being baked with lots of raisins and butter ( more soil).
 Could I have thought of these things?
 Probably not!

 After the kids were through, the clean up was really easy, I just got a garden hose and gave a thorough cleaning to the whole area.
 (Bonus I watered the garden too).
 But don’t let the absence of a garden deter you from letting kids play in a mud pie kitchen, lots of people have set up the mud pie kitchens in balconies, pathways, passage etc.

 By the end of it ( a good two hours) even I was thinking of all the ways I could make the mud pie kitchen more fun and interesting for the kids.
 I want them to enjoy this kitchen with all five senses.
 The kids want more and I sure want them to have more fun.
 So I will be tinkering with the kitchen off and on and would definitely share the progress with all of you.

 The major takeaways for me as a mom during this beautiful sensory activity was that Kids need to be kids.
-I can’t keep them in a controlled, sanitized and protected environment all the time and expect them to become curious, creative and exploratory personalities.
-Another important lesson was that we parents need structure, things planned out and an infrastructure even when play is involved but kids certainly don’t need all that.
+I can’t keep them in a controlled, sanitized and protected the environment all the time and expect them to become curious, creative and exploratory personalities.
+Another important lesson was that we parents need structure, things planned out and an infrastructure even when the play is involved but kids certainly don’t need all that.
 All they need is to be uninhibited, explore and have loads of fun.